 Greek Yogurt Snack Dip

-- 16 oz Greek yogurt (lowfat is best, nonfat works too)
+- 16 ounces Greek yogurt (lowfat is best, nonfat works too)

 - 1/2 cup walnuts, plus more for garnish